 This meeting is held to reflect on the success of the Scrum process and is there any changes required to be made in the next sprint.
 The team discusses the highs and lows of the earlier sprint and all the improvements for the next sprint.

+Now you are aware of the comparison of agile vs scrum.
 Agile is the software development methodology that focuses on customer satisfaction by delivery shippable software frequently.
 Scrum is one of the many approaches to implement Agile.
 Scrum is suitable for certain type of projects where there are rapidly changing requirements.

 Join 60,000+ Subscribers